TheAgentCompany/TheAgentCompany/workspaces/tasks/ds-format-excel-sheets/task.md

 2. Make sure all cell values are horizontally centered in their cells

 Do not change the "unformatted" sheet, only make changes in the "formatted" sheet.
-Save all your changes to `respondent_counts.xlsx` on NextCloud.
+Save all your changes to `respondent_counts.xlsx` on owncloud.